 With both Eren and Reiner on their feet, Reiner attempts another takedown.
 Realizing that he can’t possibly defend the takedown, Eren instead goes for a guillotine choke.
 He applies it with great success, as Reiner’s bones begin to shatter.

 Of all the martial arts you can learn, Muay Thai and Jiu-Jitsu are considered two of the most effective.
-In fact, these two martial arts are considered some of the most essential parts of any MMA training, because of their effectiveness, both of which I also discuss in an article about the Best Martial Arts For A Street Fight.
+In fact, these two martial arts are considered some of the most essential parts of any MMA training due to their effectiveness, both of which I also discuss in an article about the Best Martial Arts For A Street Fight.

 Despite this, Royce managed to defeat every opponent put in front of him that night in dominant fashion, eventually becoming the winner of the very first UFC event.
 His wins in the early days of the UFC are credited with popularizing Brazilian Jiu-Jitsu worldwide.

 Today, Jiu-Jitsu is regarded as one of the most effective martial arts ever created.
-It’s ability to quickly and efficiently defeat opponents in any combat situation has continued to earn it popularity.
+It is the ability to quickly and efficiently defeat opponents in any combat situation that has continued to earn its popularity.
 Jiu-jitsu continues to evolve, with pioneers such as Eddie Bravo creating variations and improvements in technique.

 As for Muay Thai, it is also held in high regard within the MMA community.
-This is due to its effectiveness at dealing damage and crippling opponents through brute force.
+This is due to its effectiveness at dealing damage and crippling opponents through brute force, which is also why I chose it in my post titled What Is The Best Striking Martial Art?
 It encourages the use of all limbs in striking, including elbows, knees, hands, and feet.
-For this reason, it is known as ‘the art of eight limbs’.
+For this reason, it is known as ‘the art of eight limbs.